equinor/webviz-subsurface-components/src/lib/components/NewLayeredMap/README.md

 <br>

 #### Shapes and drawings
-The component supports a wide variety of shapes and drawings.
+The component supports a variety of shapes and drawings.
 Namely:

 - [Polyline](#polyline)
 - [Polygon](#polygon)